llee454/hornet-website/modules/search/Readme.md

     HTML Element and expands any blocks embedded within the element

-  creates an JQuery HTML Element that represents this interface's search results and passes the element to done.
+  Creates an JQuery HTML Element that represents this interface's search results and passes the element to done.
 This function also registers a search event handler that updates the search